Google [Seeking Help For Hoarding] for a brief yet telling report on hoarding. Here is a brief excerpt:

 Too much of everything!
 Garland’s Greenfield, Mass., home is packed with belongings she just can’t part with.
 “Decades of stuff, yes!” she said.
 “It has been picked up at times in the past.
 And the volume of clothing has overwhelmed me.
 More has to leave the house.”

-Note the underlined point above.
-It tells me that “letting go” of what we cleave to is tantamount to committing some degree of ego suicide.
-What is ego, other than the illusion of self.
-A hoarder’s cleaving is obvious from all the clutter.
+The underlined statement above tells me that letting go of what we “cleave to” is tantamount to committing a kind of ego suicide, and what is ego, other than the “illusion of self”.
+A hoarder’s cleaving is obvious from the piles of clutter.
 However, cleaving applies to everything possible to grasp, whether physical, emotional, or mental.
-It is like that old saying; you are what you eat.
-Likewise, “I am” the cultural baggage “I cleave to”.
-Any resulting suffering is the price “I” pay.
-The only way to avoid paying that price is through the death of ego, or to put this more pleasantly, profound humility!
+This is akin to that old saying; you are what you eat.
+In the same way, “I am” the cultural baggage I “cleave to”.
+Any resulting suffering is the price “I” (ego) pays.
+The only way to avoid paying that price is through the death of ego… or to put it another way, profound humility!
 We all support that, don’t we?
-Alas, only maturity can truly bring that about.
-There’s no way to freely choose to be humble.
-Although knowing why may help somewhat or at least point us in the direction of the sanity we seek… right?
+Alas, freely choosing to be humble is impossible.
+Only maturity can truly bring about humility.
+Even so, knowing the deeper benefit of humility may at least point us in the direction of the sanity we seek… right?

+Shakespeare’s “A rose by any other name would smell as sweet” implies that the names of things do not affect what they really are.
+You could say we’re all just beating around the thinking and naming bush until we find the ‘smell’ we seek.
 My own experience may be instructive.
 I’ve been reciting the short version of Buddha’s Four Noble Truths daily for decades.
-A while back the line, The illusion of self originates and manifests itself in a cleaving to things suddenly delivered the ‘smell’ I had unknowingly sought.
-During all those previous decades, that line was merely a ‘Truth’.
-Perhaps this experience cleared my senses to a sweet-smelling realization that soon followed… We only understand what we know.
-Life seems to be a process of wandering around waiting for lightening to strike.
-It certainly is an adventure, isn’t it?
+A while back, the line, “The illusion of self originates and manifests itself in a cleaving to things” suddenly delivered the scent I had unknowingly sought.
+During all those previous decades, that line was merely an odorless ‘truth’.
+Perhaps this experience cleared my senses to the sweet-smelling realization that soon followed… We only understand what we know, p.254.
+Life seems to be a process of wandering around stumbling while waiting for lightning to strike, as it were.
+It certainly is an adventure!